 Emotional Support Animal Laws

 The concept rose to popularity because people genuinely started to experience therapeutic effects.
 Also, the ESA laws that were drafted were a great help to people suffering from mental or emotional conditions.
-With an emotional support animal letter, one can live or fly with an ESA without any hassles.
+With an ESA letter, one can live or fly with an emotional support animal without any hassles.